Travel World Planet

 Pattadakal: A Site of Historical Temples in Karnataka

-The happiness derived from vacationing and visiting a historical tourist destination is often unmatched to the happiness derived from other entertaining and recreational pursuits.
-It is very rewarding to tread all the way to visit a place with historical significance, as it looks and feels unique to other landscapes.
-Cited as an example of a rewarding tourist place with an antique appeal is the village of Pattadakal in Karnataka, which has been a hot favorite of tourists owing to the ancient structures found here.
+The joy derived from vacationing and visiting a historical tourist destination is often unparalleled.
+It is incredibly rewarding to travel to a place of historical significance, as it offers a unique experience unlike any other landscape.
+One such rewarding destination, with an antique appeal, is the village of Pattadakal in Karnataka.
+This site has become a favorite among tourists due to its ancient structures.

 Location

-Pattadakal is located at a distance of 22 kilometres from the town of Badami, another centre of the state, which is famous for its ancient structures.
-It falls under the district of Bagalkot.
+Pattadakal is located 22 kilometers from the town of Badami, another historical center of the state famous for its ancient structures.
+It falls within the Bagalkot district of Karnataka.

 History

-The village was established as the capital of Chalukya Dynasty.
-The temples found here were constructed during the 7th and 8th century.
-A total of ten temples were built by the rulers, consisting a Jain temple and the remaining Shiva temples.
+The village of Pattadakal was established as the capital of the Chalukya Dynasty.
+The temples here were constructed during the 7th and 8th centuries.
+A total of ten temples were built by the rulers, including one Jain temple, while the rest are dedicated to Lord Shiva.

-In the early period, the village was known as the Pattada Kisuvolal or simply Kisuvolal.
-Literary works from the 16th century describe the village as Hammirapura and Pattashilapura.
+In earlier periods, the village was known as Pattada Kisuvolal or simply Kisuvolal.
+Literary works from the 16th century describe it as Hammirapura and Pattashilapura.

-The groups of monuments at Pattadakal are one of the finest examples of blending different architectural patterns.
-Due to the presence of these ancient monuments, the village was listed as a World Heritage Site by UNESCO.
+The group of monuments in Pattadakal represents one of the finest examples of the blending of different architectural styles.
+Because of its rich historical significance, the village was designated a UNESCO World Heritage Site.

 Monuments